Skip to main content

 • Avoid looking at the syringe.

-• Relax your muscles — this can make the shot less painful.
+• Relax your muscles — this can make the vaccination less painful.

 Most people don’t have any serious side effects from vaccines.
 The most common side effects are usually mild.
 They include: